Depth-aware Neural Style Transfer using Instance Normalization: Results and Discussion

 \subsection{User study}

 To quantitatively gauge the aesthetic effect of our approach, we conducted a user study.
-We selected 5 different style images, including the common artistic paintings that are presented amongst previous NST studies' results, and 6 different content images that vary in form, colours, and contents, ranging from landscapes to nature photographs and face portraits.
+We selected 5 different style images, including the common artistic paintings that are presented amongst previous NST studies' results, and 6 different content images that vary in form, colour, and content, ranging from landscapes to nature photographs and face portraits.
+The 6 content images are displayed in the left column of Figure~\ref{fig:our_results}, with the 5 style images and resulting styled content images shown in the middle and right columns (with one of the style images repeated).
 The participants were shown a series of 30 sets of images.
 One of the images was generated by our algorithm whereas the other three were generated using previous algorithms (Gatys~\etal \cite{gatys2016image}, Johnson~\etal \cite{johnson2016perceptual} and Liu~\etal \cite{liu2017depth}).
 The order that the images were shown was randomized.
 For the first half of the questions (1-15), the content and style images were not shown at the start of the question.
 The same set of 15 questions (16-30) was also presented (in random order) but with the content and style images that were used to generate the results revealed.
 We reasoned that excluding the content and style images of the questions would allow us to better evaluate the aesthetic effect of the final results, regardless of the generation process.
 The participants were asked to select the one image of the four stylized images that they visually preferred (i.e. their favourite stylization).
 We collected results from 20 participants.
+Examples of the questions shown to the participants can be found on the project's website: \url{https://ioannoue.github.io/depth-aware-nst-using-in.html\#userStudy}.

 The results of the user study are shown in Table~\ref{tab:user_study}.
 The table shows the ratio of times each method was chosen as the most preferable method or amongst the most preferable methods, and also includes the overall vote distribution for all questions.
 Our method dominates the user preferences when the content and style images are not revealed to the participants whereas the method of Gatys~\etal \cite{gatys2016image} is the most popular method when the content and style images are included as part of the question.
 Although the seminal work of Gatys~\etal produces stylizations that capture the style patterns more effectively, our method still performs well and it is superior to the other methods when comparing the final results.
 This also highlights the significance of the evaluation followed by each NST study, and how each aspect is valued.
 In this instance, we demonstrate that evaluating only the aesthetics of the results without considering the exact NST operation, the participants prefer different methods compared to when the content and style images are revealed.
 This is better illustrated by the graph in Figure~\ref{graph:user_preferences}.
 This shows our method is preferred for the majority of Questions 1-15 where the content and style images are not revealed, perhaps suggesting that when the style image is not shown, depth becomes an important factor in considering an image's quality.